QuantumLiquids/PEPS/docs/tutorial/MIGRATION_SUMMARY.md

 ## Conclusion

-Migrating to `VMCPEPSOptimizerExecutor` provides significant benefits in terms of code quality, maintainability, and future extensibility.
+Migrating to `VMCPEPSOptimizer` provides significant benefits in terms of code quality, maintainability, and future extensibility.
 The migration process is straightforward and the new executor maintains backward compatibility while offering improved architecture.

 For questions or issues during migration, refer to the test files in `tests/test_algorithm/` for working examples.